 First, a sensory check is performed (50 Hz), followed by a motor check (2 Hz), in which we do not want to see root stimulation, although fasciculations may appear.
 Once the safety of the procedure has been verified, the radiofrequency is started.
 There are two types, the conventional one, which uses heat at 80ºC for 60-80 seconds, or the pulsed one, which is usually carried out for 120 seconds and reaches temperatures of 40-42ºC.

 This minimally invasive technique can be performed on the entire spine from the cervical area (starting at C2) to the lumbar and sacral area.
 In addition, it can be unilateral or bilateral, depending on the patient's situation.
 Most patients experience immediate improvement, although this may not be noticed until up to 4 weeks after the procedure.

 It is considered a safe technique, with a low rate of complications.
 Despite this, there are patients who experience pain or discomfort in the operated area, and there have even been cases of nerve pain in the form of a burning sensation or dysesthesia, which improves within 4-8 weeks afterwards.

 It should be noted that the neural blockage achieved lasts for a given period of time, and the pain may reappear again.
-The duration of this freedom from pain is difficult to determine for each patient, since it can vary from 6 months to several years.
-In case facet pain reappears, the procedure can be performed again.
+It is difficult to predict how long the pain relief from this treatment will last for each patient, since it can vary from 6 months to several years.
+It is good to know that if the facet joint pain reappears, the facet joint injections can be performed again.